Grand Jury Service

 Casual business attire is required.
 Shorts, tank tops, bare midriffs, shirts with controversial depictions of wording, or similar dress are not permitted.
 The temperature can also be unpredictable in our facilities, so please dress accordingly.
 Shoes must be worn at all times; beach sandals or flip-flops are prohibited.

 Information for Selected Grand Jurors

 If you are selected to serve on the Grand Jury, you will receive specific instructions on where and when to report.
 Grand Jury service will take place in a building adjacent to the Courthouse.
 This location will allow each Grand Juror to sit at their own individual tables that are spaced six feet apart from each other.
-Temperature checks will be required prior to entering the building.

 A brief orientation will be conducted regarding your service, and an oath will be administered.
 Each grand jury serves for a term of two months, usually reporting twice per week.